Trust and Obey

-- When we know the new location, we can finalize the building size, the time frame for temporary location(s) and better negotiate the price of both MBA buildings.
+- When we know the new location, we can finalize building size, time frame for temporary location(s) and better negotiate the price of both buildings.

 - It is unnecessary to hinder ministry effectiveness with long term or multiple temporary locations.

-- We cannot divert the limited proceeds from the buildings sale to rent temporary facilities for an indefinite amount of time.
+- We cannot divert the limited proceeds from the buildings’ sales to rent temporary facilities for an indefinite amount of time.